munificent/craftinginterpreters/book/superclasses.md

 We emit the `OP_INHERIT` after the `OP_CLASS` instruction that creates the subclass but before any method declarations and `OP_METHOD` instructions have been compiled.
 At the point that we copy the superclass's methods down, the subclass's method table is empty.
-Any overrides the subclass declares after that will simply overwrite the superclass's entries in the table.
+Any methods the subclass overrides will overwrite those inherited entries in the table.

 ### Invalid superclasses

-Our implementation is simple and fast, which is just the way I like my VM code to go.
-But it's not *correct*.
-There's nothing preventing the user from trying to inherit from an object that isn't a class at all:
+Our implementation is simple and fast, which is just the way I like my VM code.
+But it's not robust.
+Nothing prevents a user from inheriting from an object that isn't a class at all:

 ```lox
 var NotClass = "So not a class";